 1) Assessment of Risks

-In order to have a full understanding of your supplier risk portfolio, individualized risk evaluations should be made on the performance of each and every supplier.
+While doing supplier assessment, understanding your supplier risk portfolio is important.
+For this, individualized risk evaluations should be made on the performance of every supplier.

 2) Percentage of Products in Compliance

-This is one of the significant and crucial metrics in regulated enterprises such as food and beverages and pharmaceuticals.
-Indeed, even in ventures such as national defense, automotive and aviation, this metric plays a vital role.
-It measures the percentages of product that are quite consistent with their internal guidelines, processes, and compliances with the government authorities.
+To evaluate supplier performance, this is one of the significant and crucial metrics in regulated enterprises such as food and beverages and pharmaceuticals.
+Indeed, even in ventures such as national defense, automotive, and aviation, this metric plays a vital role.
+It measures the percentages of products that are quite consistent with their internal guidelines, processes, and compliances with the government authorities.

 3) Quantification of Risks